daos-stack/daos/docs/admin/pool_operations.md

 ### Self-healing Policy (self\_heal)

 This property defines whether a failing node is automatically evicted from the pool.
-Once excluded, the self-healing mechasnism will be triggered to restore the pool data redundancy on the surviving storage nodes.
+Once excluded, the self-healing mechanism will be triggered to restore the pool data redundancy on the surviving storage nodes.
+Two options are supported: "exclude" (default strategy) and "rebuild".

-### Reserve Space (space\_rb)
+### Reserved Space for Rebuilds (space\_rb)

 This property defines the percentage of total space reserved on each storage node for self-healing purpose.
-The reserved space cannot be consumed by the applications.
+The reserved space cannot be consumed by applications.
+Valid values are 0% to 100%, the default is 0%.
+When setting this property, specifying the percentage symbol is optional:
+`space_rb:2%` and `space_rb:2` both specify two percent of storage capacity.

-### EC Cell Size (ec\_cell\_sz)
+### Default EC Cell Size (ec\_cell\_sz)

 This property defines the default erasure code cell size inherited to DAOS containers.
+The EC cell size can be between 1kiB and 1GiB, although it should typically be set to a value between 32kiB and 1MiB.
-The value is typically between 32K and 1MB.
+The default is 1MiB.
+When setting this property, the cell size can be specified in Bytes (as a number with no suffix), with a base-10 suffix like `k` or `MB`, or with a base-2 suffix like `ki` or `MiB`.

 ## Access Control Lists